oneapi-src/level-zero-spec/scripts/sysman/PROG.rst

                        else
                            output("        Config:                DOWN")

-${s}FabricPortGetMultiPortThroughput provides mechanism for user to gather throughput values for multiple ports together in a single call.
+The function ${s}FabricPortGetMultiPortThroughput provides a mechanism for the user to gather throughput values for multiple ports together in a single call.

 The following pseudo-code describes how API is used to gather throughput: